Meningitis

 You should get medical help immediately if you're concerned about yourself or your child.

-Symptoms of meningitis, septicaemia and meningococcal disease include:
+Symptoms of meningitis and sepsis include:

 • a high temperature